 If mvd_l1_zero_flag is 1, BiDirPredFlag is set equal to 0.

-Otherwise, if the nearst reference picture in list-0 and the nearst reference picture in list-1 form a forward and backward pair of reference pictures or a backward and forward pair of reference pictures, BiDirPredFlag is set to 1, and both list-0 and list-1 reference pictures are short-term reference pictures.
+Otherwise, if the nearest reference picture in list-0 and the nearest reference picture in list-1 form a forward and backward pair of reference pictures or a backward and forward pair of reference pictures, BiDirPredFlag is set to 1, and both list-0 and list-1 reference pictures are short-term reference pictures.
 Otherwise BiDirPredFlag is set to 0.

 At CU level, a symmetrical mode flag indicating whether symmetrical mode is used or not is explicitly signaled if the CU is bi-prediction coded and BiDirPredFlag is equal to 1.